 => myMailServer.create (user)

-Will match this call: /diesel/mock/myActualServer/create/John@ and also parse and populate the user
+Will match this call: /api/mock/myActualServer/create/John@ and it will also parse and populate the user

 variable in context, from the respective path segment.

-Other ways to match the same would be named segment variables:
+Other ways to match the same would be named segment variables - this would be more typical:

-The default visibility is set in the Reactor Configuration, using the property diesel.visibility
+The default visibility of messages is set in the Reactor Configuration, using the property diesel.visibility

 .
 It can take the values member